ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Determining the value of your product to your potential customer

 When you value something, you consider it important, worthwhile, and something to possess.
-When people determine the value of your product/service it is in relation to the specific problem you are solving and the characteristics involved with it; in other words the WHY?
+When people determine the value of your product/service it is in relation to the specific problem you are solving for your user and the characteristics involved with it; in other words the WHY?
 Why is it valuable?
 Does your product save people time?
 How much time?
 If people value their time, they will value the thing that protects and saves their time.
 Value substituation is important and the time to value ratio.
 Time: Value - ratio - if you save me 1x time here, and I have the potential to generate 5x revenue by saving my time to do something that accomplishes Y, I value that tremendously.
 I find that related to the worth of my time plus the amount of potential reward.

 - Value has a trigger